 The Group has outsourced its Internal Audit function to an external independent internal audit service provider to advise and assist the Audit Committee in the Internal Audit functions of the Group within the framework as directed by the Audit Committee, which is in accordance with Bursa Securities "Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers".

-The internal audit activities during the financial year covered amongst others, areas such as sales and marketing, human resources, credit control and collection, policies for bad debts, handling of accounts receivables and invoicing of customers.
+The internal audit activities during the financial year covered amongst others, areas such as sales and marketing, procurement, environmental management and internal system on the acceptance and execution of projects.

 STATEMENT ON RISK MANAGEMENT AND INTERNAL CONTROL

 1. INTRODUCTION